Ryen W. White: Professional roles

 White has served as program chair for The ACM Web Conference in 2019 and the ACM SIGIR Conference in 2017.
 He is the editor-in-chief of ACM Transactions on the Web and Vice Chair of SIGIR.
 White co-founded and chaired the inaugural steering committee for the ACM Conference on Computer Human Interaction and Retrieval (CHIIR).
-He founded the SIGIR Academy to recognize those making significant, cumulative contributions to the field of Information Retrieval.
+He founded the SIGIR Academy to recognize those making significant, cumulative contributions to the field of Information Retrieval, and SIGIR Futures, to support high-ambition, future-oriented research in information retrieval.
 White is also an affiliate professor at the University of Washington Information School and the University of Washington Paul G. Allen School of Computer Science & Engineering.
+He is also a Visiting Professor at the University of Glasgow School of Computing Science and the University of Strathclyde Department of Computer and Information Sciences.